 Here’s an example of mapping the route to achieving one my goals from #5 above.
 My daily goal on Monday is to finish all of the copy content for a blog post I’m planning on launching.
-The weekly goal that this maps to is pulling together the entire blog post, including all of the other assets like a free downloadable resource for anyone reading, beautifully designed images, links, and a well thought out keyword research to bring together a blog strategy that will make this post truly awesome.
+The weekly goal that this maps to is pulling together the entire blog post, including all of the other assets like a free downloadable resource for anyone reading, beautifully designed images, links, and well thought out keyword research to bring together a blog strategy that will make this post truly awesome.

 Plan as best as you can for the potential of press spikes or when guest posts go live as you may need to dedicate all of your free time to meeting demand if your product takes off all of a sudden.
 It can happen (like it did with my iStash back in 2013).

 The point here is that you need to be doing what you do best.
 While it would be great if you could code your own website to test out your digital service idea, if you don’t already command a knowledge of developing, you’re looking at a few months of dedicated learning time just to get to the point where you’ll be able to understand the basics.

 I’m a huge advocate of utilizing skilled freelancers to help speed up and streamline my business processes.
 Websites like Upwork, Fiverr, and plenty of other sites focused on specific niches like blogging jobs, freelance jobs, remote jobs and work from home jobs have become integral (and affordable) resources for me to outsource some work to.
 If you want to learn more about leveraging these sites to your benefit—or even land one of these gigs to generate a little side income, check out this helpful online freelancer guide that’s all about making yourself as attractive as possible.

 An alternative to freelancers would be bringing in a partner, full-time employee, or part-time help on a freelance contract from a person who can complement your skills and abilities.
 When I got started with my last business, Case Escape, my partner Matt was an awesome complement to my abilities.
 He possessed a much stronger ability for personal selling than myself.
 Given the nature of that product, it took a lot of time on the phone and in-person meeting with potential clients.
 Because he was talented at this aspect of the business, it freed me up to work on scaling our digital content and bringing in targeted sales leads.